lukepearson/docker-node-base/README.md

 Todo:
 * log forwarding to elasticsearch
-* publish a docker container that can be descended from
 * cron scheduling?
 * force apps to expose common http interface?
+** could auto-wrap these with metrics, and auto-document through a /endpoints page
-* load balancer probe endpoint
+* load balancer probe endpoint?

 ## How to use